Arry2207/RoamNaija/README.md

 **RoamNaija** is a digital travel companion that simplifies interstate journeys across Nigeria.
 It connects travelers with verified transport operators, provides real-time route insights, and builds a social experience around shared travel memories.

-RoamNaija was inspired by the informal systems Nigerians already use — bus parks, WhatsApp groups, and word of mouth — and turns them into one connected, trustworthy platform.
+RoamNaija was inspired by the informal systems Nigerians already use; bus parks, WhatsApp groups, word of mouth and turns them into one connected, trustworthy platform.

 ---

 ## 🚀 Overview

-Traveling across Nigeria can be stressful — inconsistent prices, unreliable transport schedules, and limited access to verified information.
+Traveling across Nigeria can be stressful; inconsistent prices, unreliable transport schedules, and limited access to verified information.
 **RoamNaija** bridges that gap by offering a simple way to:

 - Discover safe and reliable interstate routes